steveyout/threads-gpt/README.md

 A threads.net bot to automatically reply to mentions with sarcastic replies from chatgpt

-just tag @youtgpt into a post and wait for the magick to happen
+just tag (@youplexlive) into a post and wait for the magick to happen

+@youtgpt was rate limited by meta